sablier-labs/docs/docs/reference/06-errors.md

 ## Naming Pattern

-With the exception of a few generics, all errors in Sablier protocols adhere to the naming pattern `<ContractName>_<ErrorName>`.
+With the exception of a few generics, all errors in Sablier Protocol adhere to the naming pattern `<ContractName>_<ErrorName>`.

 Incorporating the contract name as a prefix offers context, making it easier for end users to pinpoint the contract